Trading Basics for Beginners

 Market Order

 Buys or sells immediately at the best available price.
-You get fast execution but no control over the exact price.
-Best used when you need to enter or exit a position quickly.
+Best when you need to enter or exit quickly.

 Limit Order